 Dinner: Korean Barbecue

 Korean barbecue is an absolute must when visiting Seoul.
 Restaurants can be found in all areas of the city.
 Note that this is a social meal in Korea, so you need to be in a group of at least 3-4 people as otherwise restaurants may not let you in.
 (Although there do seem to be more catering to smaller groups / people on their own now).
-Solo traveler?
-Don’t fret – you can book yourself onto a group Korean BBQ experience and meet like-minded travelers.
+Solo traveller?
+Don’t fret – you can book yourself onto a group Korean BBQ experience and meet like-minded travellers.

 Book an Immersive Korean BBQ, Market, and Secret Pub Experience in Seoul.